gdp-org/gd/README.md

 ---
 **[config]**
-So far, it only supports configuration with ini in godog.
+So far, it only supports configuration with ini in gd.
 Of course, it supports more and more format configuration in future.
 What's more, your configuration file must have the necessary parameters, like this:

 ```ini